apache/flink/docs/streaming_guide.md

 Lambda expressions with Java 8
 ------------

-For a more consice code one can rely on one of the main feautere of Java 8, lambda expressions.
+For a more consise code one can rely on one of the main feature of Java 8, lambda expressions.
 The following program has similar functionality to the one provided in the [example](#example-program) section, while showcasing the usage of lambda expressions.

 <div class="codetabs" markdown="1">
 <div data-lang="java8" markdown="1">